 Covid hospital patients in England up by 37 per cent

+Hospital admissions continue to grow as experts warn ‘NHS is already on its knees’

+Hospitals beds taken up by Covid patients surge by 37 per cent, as experts warn UK has hit its fifth wave.

-The number of Covid positive patients in hospitals across England has jumped by 37 per cent - up by more than 2000 in a week.
+The number of Covid positive patients in hospitals across England has jumped to 7,822 - up by more than 2000 in a week.

-A total of 7,822 Covid positive patients are in beds across England as of Monday, the latest NHS figures show.
+New NHS data has revealed the number of positive patients within critical care as of Monday jumped to 192 - up from 150 the week prior.

+The figures come as experts warn the UK has hit its fifth wave and could spell trouble for the NHS which is already facing the same level of winter levels of demand on beds.

+Professor Tim Spector, of the ZOE Covid symptom study app, told The Independent: “We’re in a wave at the moment...heading towards a quarter of a million cases a day, that’s a wave already...

+“Having our NHS, which already on its knees, working like it’s in the middle of winter, we’re getting up to 1,000 hospitalisations a day now, it’s not good news, that figure is going to go up.”

-New admissions are on the rise with 1,011 recorded on Saturday - up by 35 per cent the week prior.
+His warning comes as the number of patients newly admitted with Covid jumped to 1,011 on Saturday - up by 35 per cent the week prior.

-The number of Covid patients in critical care units across England is also on the rise, with 192 positive patients in mechanical ventilation beds on Monday compared to 150 the week prior.

-The data however does not differentiate between patients who have been admitted for Covid and those who have tested positive after admission for another condition.
+The daily data does not differentiate between patients who have been admitted for Covid and those who have tested positive after admission for another condition.

+The increase in Covid patients accross hospitals comes amid wider pressures on NHS beds, such as delayed discharges, which are driving record waits in A&E.

+Cases of Covid in the community have increased sharply in recent weeks, with figures last week showing 1.7 million people testing positive across the UK, a 23 per cent increase on the week before.
+The increase is being driven by the recent BA.4 and BA.5 variants, subvariants of Omicron.

 According to an analysis by John Roberts, a Covid-19 data expert from the Covid actuaries repsonse group, weekly growth rate for admissions is now 40 per cent compared to a 30 per cent growth rate last week.